thielul/pydflatex/README.md

 This is a fork of the pdflatex python wrapper [pydflatex](https://github.com/olivierverdier/pydflatex) by Olivier Verdier.
-I modified a couple of things to hide the auxiliary files.
-Here's what I did:
+The wrapper already suppresses a lot of the useless LaTeX output messages and presents only the relevant stuff in a neat way.
+I've added functionality to hide the auxiliary files:
 * I use the -output-directory=.tmp to move all the annoying auxiliary files to the hidden directory .tmp.
 The final PDF output file is then moved back from here to the base directory.
 * I added the -synctex=1 option.
 * I removed the -recorder option.